kordless/substrate/openwebui/README.md

 ## Video Tutorial

-For a detailed walkthrough of setting up and using the Substrate Proxy for Open WebUI, check out our tutorial video:
+For a detailed walkthrough of setting up and using the Substrate Proxy for Open WebUI, check out the tutorial video:

 [![Substrate Proxy for Open WebUI Tutorial](https://img.youtube.com/vi/JptVk1Aej64/0.jpg)](https://www.youtube.com/watch?v=JptVk1Aej64)